-For years Canadian skier Sarah Burke pushed hard to have freestyle skiing competitions, including halfpipe, included in the Olympics.
+For years American skier Sarah Burke pushed hard to have freestyle skiing competitions, including halfpipe, included in the Olympics.

 When the sport made its Olympics debut Thursday night in Sochi, the skiing community honored its pioneer, who died in a ski accident two years ago at age 29.